 About the author

-I am an assistant professor at Samford University in the computer science department.
+I am (still) an assistant professor at Samford University in the computer science department after 18 years of service.
 I am also a Category 1 amateur cyclist and enjoy racing and riding and all kinds of adventures.
 Learn more about me below or feel free to email me with questions: firstname.lastname@example.org

 - Strava: Strava profile page